makersacademy/rps-challenge/README.md

 bundle install
 ```

-Use rackup to view open the app in the web browser
+Use rackup to open the app in the web browser
 ```sh
 rackup config.ru
 ```